rhymeyang/Se/docs/308B/BusinessResilience.md

 Auditing operating systems, whether on-premises or cloud-based, requires attention to many different details, including

-- **Standards**
-  - The auditor should examine written standards to determine whether they are complete and up-to-date.
+- **Standards**<br/>The auditor should examine written standards to determine whether they are complete and up-to-date.
 He or she should then examine a sampling of servers and workstations to ensure that they comply with the organization’s written standards.
-- **Maintenance and support**
-  - Business records should be examined to see whether the operating systems running on servers or workstations are covered by maintenance or support contracts.
+- **Maintenance and support**<br/>Business records should be examined to see whether the operating systems running on servers or workstations are covered by maintenance or support contracts.
-- **Change management**
-  - The auditor should examine operating system change management processes and records to determine whether changes are being performed in a systematic manner.
+- **Change management**<br/>The auditor should examine operating system change management processes and records to determine whether changes are being performed in a systematic manner.
 All changes that are made should be requested and reviewed in advance, approved by management, and recorded.
-- **Configuration management**
-  - Operating systems are enormously complex; in all but the smallest organizations, configuration management tools should be used to ensure consistency of configuration among systems.
+- **Configuration management**<br/>Operating systems are enormously complex; in all but the smallest organizations, configuration management tools should be used to ensure consistency of configuration among systems.
 The auditor should examine configuration management processes, tools, and recordkeeping.
-- **Security management**
-  - The auditor should examine security configurations on a sample of servers and workstations and determine whether they are “hardened” or resemble manufacturer default configurations.
+- **Security management**<br/>The auditor should examine security configurations on a sample of servers and workstations and determine whether they are “hardened” or resemble manufacturer default configurations.
 This determination should be made in light of the relative risk of various selected systems.
 An examination should include patch management and administrative access.

 #### Auditing File Systems

 File systems containing business information must be examined to ensure that they are properly configured.
 An examination should include

-- **Capacity**
-  - File systems must have adequate capacity to store all of the currently required information, plus room for future growth.
+- **Capacity**<br/>File systems must have adequate capacity to store all of the currently required information, plus room for future growth.
 The auditor should examine any file storage capacity management tools, processes, and records.
-- **Access control**
-  - Files and directories should be accessible only by personnel with a business need.
+- **Access control**<br/>Files and directories should be accessible only by personnel with a business need.
 Records of access requests should be examined to see if they correspond to the access permissions observed.

 #### Auditing Database Management Systems

 DBMSs are as complex as operating systems.
 This complexity requires considerable auditor scrutiny in several areas, including

-- **Configuration management**
-  - The configuration of DBMSs should be centrally controlled and tracked in larger organizations to ensure consistency among systems.
+- **Configuration management**<br/>The configuration of DBMSs should be centrally controlled and tracked in larger organizations to ensure consistency among systems.
 Individual DBMSs and configuration management records should be compared.
-- **Change management**
-  - Databases are used to store not only information, but also software in many cases.
+- **Change management**<br/>Databases are used to store not only information, but also software in many cases.
 The auditor should examine DBMS change management processes and records to determine whether changes are being performed in a consistent, systematic manner.
 All changes that are made should be requested and reviewed in advance, approved by management, tested, implemented, and recorded.
 Changes to software should be examined in coordination with an audit of the organization’s software development life cycle.
-- **Capacity management**
-  - The availability and integrity of supported business processes requires sufficient capacity in all underlying databases.
+- **Capacity management**<br/>The availability and integrity of supported business processes requires sufficient capacity in all underlying databases.
 The auditor should examine procedures and records related to capacity management to see whether management ensures sufficient capacity for business data.
-- **Access management**
-  - Access controls determine which users and systems are able to access and update data.
+- **Access management**<br/>Access controls determine which users and systems are able to access and update data.
 The auditor should examine access control configurations, access requests, and access logs.

 #### Auditing Network Infrastructure

 The IS auditor needs to perform a detailed study of the organization’s network infrastructure and underlying management processes.
 An auditor’s scrutiny should include

-- **Enterprise architecture**
-  - The auditor should examine enterprise architecture documents.
+- **Enterprise architecture**<br/>The auditor should examine enterprise architecture documents.
 There should be overall and detailed schematics and standards.
-- **Network architecture**
-  - The auditor should examine network architecture documents.
+- **Network architecture**<br/>The auditor should examine network architecture documents.
 These should include schematics, topology and design, data flow, routing, and addressing.
-- **Virtual architecture**
-  - The auditor should examine all aspects of network infrastructure that is implemented in public cloud environments.
+- **Virtual architecture**<br/>The auditor should examine all aspects of network infrastructure that is implemented in public cloud environments.
-- **Security architecture**
-  - Security architecture documents should be examined, including critical and sensitive data flows, network security zones, access control devices and systems, security countermeasures, intrusion detection and prevention systems, firewalls, screening routers, gateways, anti-malware, and security monitoring.
+- **Security architecture**<br/> Security architecture documents should be examined, including critical and sensitive data flows, network security zones, access control devices and systems, security countermeasures, intrusion detection and prevention systems, firewalls, screening routers, gateways, anti-malware, and security monitoring.
-- **Standards**
-  - The auditor should examine standards documents and determine whether they are reasonable and current.
+- **Standards**<br/>The auditor should examine standards documents and determine whether they are reasonable and current.
 Selected devices and equipment should be examined to see whether they conform to these standards.
-- **Change management**
-  - All changes to network devices and services should be governed by a change management process.
+- **Change management**<br/>All changes to network devices and services should be governed by a change management process.
 The auditor should review change management procedures and records and examine a sample of devices and systems to ensure that changes are being performed according to the change management policy.
-- **Capacity management**
-  - The auditor should determine how the organization measures network capacity, whether capacity management procedures and records exist, and how capacity management affects network operations.
+- **Capacity management**<br/> The auditor should determine how the organization measures network capacity, whether capacity management procedures and records exist, and how capacity management affects network operations.
-- **Configuration management**
-  - The auditor should determine whether any configuration management standards, procedures, and records exist and are used.
+- **Configuration management**<br/>The auditor should determine whether any configuration management standards, procedures, and records exist and are used.
 He or she should examine the configuration of a sampling of devices to see whether configurations are consistent from device to device.
-- **Administrative access management**
-  - Access management procedures, records, and configurations should be examined to see whether only authorized persons are able to access and manage network devices and services.
+- **Administrative access management**<br/> Access management procedures, records, and configurations should be examined to see whether only authorized persons are able to access and manage network devices and services.
-- **Network components**
-  - The auditor should examine several components and their configuration to determine how well the organization has constructed its network infrastructure to support business objectives.
+- **Network components**<br/> The auditor should examine several components and their configuration to determine how well the organization has constructed its network infrastructure to support business objectives.
-- **Log management**
-  - The auditor should determine whether administrative activities performed on network devices and services are logged.
+- **Log management**<br/> The auditor should determine whether administrative activities performed on network devices and services are logged.
 He or she should examine the configuration of logs to see if they can be altered.
 The logs themselves should be examined to determine whether any unauthorized activities are taking place.
-- **User access management**
-  - Often, network-based services provide organization-wide user access controls.
+- **User access management**<br/> Often, network-based services provide organization-wide user access controls.
 The auditor should examine these centralized services to see whether they conform to written security standards.
 Examination should include user ID convention, password controls, inactivity locking, user account provisioning, user account termination, and password reset procedures.

 #### Auditing Network Operating Controls

 The IS auditor needs to examine network operations to determine whether the organization is operating its network effectively.
 Examinations should include

-- **Network operating procedures**
-  - The auditor should examine procedures for normal activities for all network devices and services.
+- **Network operating procedures**<br/> The auditor should examine procedures for normal activities for all network devices and services.
 These activities will include login, startup, shutdown, upgrade, and configuration changes.
-- **Restart procedures**
-  - Procedures for restarting the entire network (and portions of it for larger organizations) should exist and be tested periodically.
+- **Restart procedures**<br/> Procedures for restarting the entire network (and portions of it for larger organizations) should exist and be tested periodically.
 A network restart would be needed in the event of a massive power failure, network failure, or significant upgrade.
-- **Troubleshooting procedures**
-  - The auditor should examine network troubleshooting procedures for all significant network components.
+- **Troubleshooting procedures**<br/>The auditor should examine network troubleshooting procedures for all significant network components.
 Procedures that are specific to the organization’s network help network engineers and analysts quickly locate problems and reduce downtime.
-- **Security controls**
-  - Operational security controls should be examined, including administrator authentication, administrator access control, logging of administrator actions, protection of device configuration data, security configuration reviews, and protection of audit logs.
+- **Security controls**<br/>Operational security controls should be examined, including administrator authentication, administrator access control, logging of administrator actions, protection of device configuration data, security configuration reviews, and protection of audit logs.
-- **Change management**
-  - All changes to network components and services should follow a formal change management life cycle, including request, review, approval by management, testing in a separate environment, implementation, verification, and complete recordkeeping.
+- **Change management**<br/>All changes to network components and services should follow a formal change management life cycle, including request, review, approval by management, testing in a separate environment, implementation, verification, and complete recordkeeping.
 The auditor should examine change management policy, procedures, and records.

 #### Auditing IT Operations